-The right to life is on one of the most important and well-protected rights in the new democratic South African and yet it is one of the most controversial rights.
-With the controversy raising several questions such as:
+The right to life is one of the most important and well-protected rights in the new democratic South Africa and yet it is one of the most controversial rights.
+With the controversy raised several questions such as:

 - When does life start?

 - When does life end?

 - Who has the right to take life and on what grounds?

 The Constitution: Section 11 – “Everyone has the right to life”